irosinsk-pnw/cisco-config-conversion/README.md

 Generates the VLAN configuration section.
 If this option is not present, will generate the interface configuration section.
 See Output for more information.

+`--k6`:
+If generating an interface configuration for an Enterasys switch, the script will assume the original config has six 24-port switches that are being converted into three 48-port switches.
+Switches 1 and 2 are combined into new switch 1, 3 and 4 are combined into new switch 2, and so on.

 `-b`, `--blue`
 `-w`, `--white`:
 These options control the interface configuration output, allowing the generated configuration to be used on a "blue" 3850-multigig, with the last 12 ports being ten-gigabit, or a "white" 9348, with the first 36 being two-gigabit and the last 12 being ten-gigabit.